 In 2014 we started our leavinghomefunktion adventure on Ural motorcycles with sidecars.
 We chose the longest way to the West – the one that crosses the entire East.
 The original plan was to cross the Bering Strait into Alaska – travel through Canada and The US to reach New York.
 We started without a clue in mechanics and headed for the Caucasus Mountains.
 5000 km later we setup our WINTERCAMP I in The Republic of Georgia where we got our first real lesson in doing things like the locals do.

-// One of the 300 gearbox changes we’ve had to do over the last 2 years
+// One out of an approximate 300 gearbox changes we’ve had to do over the last 2 years

 After a great length of foreign bureaucracy and mechanical preparations we headed for our next big challenge: getting to know a true feeling for distance.The next 20.000 km was a full on experience through Kazakh thunderstorms, Mongolian staircases of sand and some pretty aggressive Siberian tiger mosquitoes.
 Somewhere where Siberia ends and the Far East of Russia begins we decided to put ourselves to another test: The Old Road of Bones.
 After 300 km of swamp, rivers and mud they realized how heavy things can get if we want to go further up direction Bering Strait…which is where the landway of this project turns into waterway…